Learning to Evaluate the Artness of AI-generated Images: Conclusion and Future Work

 In this paper, we present a novel metric named ArtScore for evaluating the quality of AI-generated images based on their similarity to fine-art paintings.
 Our framework, which includes StyleGAN adaptation, interpolation image generation, and ArtScore training, allows for the automatic labeling of artness levels, thus enabling fair and quantitative comparisons between different algorithms.
 Our experiments demonstrate that the proposed ArtScore aligns better with human artistic judgment than all existing metrics.
-Furthermore, combining ArtScore with selected existing metrics provides highly accurate assessment for the {\it overall quality} of the generated images.
+Furthermore, combining ArtScore with selected existing metrics provides a highly accurate assessment of the {\it overall quality} of the generated images.
 Used alone or in combination, ArtScore provides a valuable tool for researchers and artists in the field of image generation.
 We hope that our work will contribute to the advancement of the field by inspiring more research in developing reliable metrics for artistic evaluation.

 In future work, we aim to further develop ArtScore by incorporating it into the training or generation process of image generative models as a loss term.
+For example, ArtScore can be used as a guidance function~\cite{bansal2023universal} for diffusion model sampling and to regularize diffusion model training~\cite{black2023training}, leading to results more closely resembling fine-art paintings.
+While our focus primarily aligns with AI researchers, we acknowledge that artists and art researchers might have more nuanced perspectives on the concept of ``artness."
+Currently, no dataset provides such annotations, and gathering data from experts presents challenges due to cost, diversity, and the subjectivity inherent in artistic judgment.
+Consequently, we used automatic methods and user studies to evaluate artness, following common practices in related research.
+In future work, we aim to integrate insights from experts through case studies to enrich our understanding of artness.